The Prefects

-The Prefects were a British punk band from Birmingham, England, with members that would later form The Nightingales.
+The Prefects were a British punk rock band from Birmingham, England, with members that would later form the Nightingales.
 They were among the first wave of UK punk bands, forming in 1976.

 History

-In 1976 singer Robert Lloyd, with guitarist/drummer brothers Alan and Paul Apperley formed The Prefects after an advert was placed by the Apperley brothers in the Birmingham Evening Mail.
+In 1976, singer Robert Lloyd, with guitarist/drummer brothers Alan and Paul Apperley formed the Prefects after an advert was placed by the Apperley brothers in the Birmingham Evening Mail.
 Unsuccessful previous applicants had included Nikki Sudden and Frank Skinner.
 Lloyd also brought his friend and colleague from the band Church of England, Graham Blunt, into the band.
 They were Birmingham's first punk group, and played their first gig on 12 March 1977 at a private party which ended in a police raid.
 At their first gig at a recognized venue (Rebecca's in Birmingham) later that month they were driven off stage by thrown bottles after premiering their new song, "Birmingham's a Shithole".